Shaikh-Uzair-Ahmed/Library-Management-System/Readme.txt

 20.Created custom error page that only works when Debug is False in settings

+21.Databases created

+22.Fully functional authentication stuff done i.e signup,signin and forgot password

+23.signup automatically creates LibNum which is used to access a session when user is active

+24.created two middlewares inactivitymiddleware which automatically signouts user if he isn't using website more than 5 mins

+25.the other is if User is set inactive by admin automatically log out ie activeusermiddleware

+26.created a dynamic context_processor that allows libnum to be accessable to all pages if a session of it is created

+27.admin page automatically created by Django website

 Tasks left
-1. Database connection
+1. Database connection(Book side)
-2. Admin page
-3. Making it run on domain i.e. deploying the website
+3. Making it run on domain i.e. deploying the website(optional)